Jamie Uys: Career

 During his career he directed 24 films and owned a company with South African film producer Tommie Meyer.

 He made his debut as a film director in 1951 with the Afrikaans-language film Daar doer in die bosveld.

 Animals Are Beautiful People is about the plant and animal life in South Africa, Namibia, Botswana and Zimbabwe, especially desert creatures.
 A highlight of the film includes a scene with elephants, warthogs, baboons, ostriches and other animals staggering around after eating rotten, fermented marula fruit.
 Uys claimed to have made the animals intoxicated on fermented marula fruits, however this later proved to be a lie, with the film crew having soaked the fruits in alcohol, prior to the scene being filmed.

 His most financially successful and best-known film is The Gods Must Be Crazy, a comedy first released in 1980.

 The film features a San hunter/gatherer named N!xau in the lead role.
 The story starts with a Coca-Cola bottle that was thrown out of an airplane, fell into the Kalahari Desert and was found by a San tribe.
 As this was the only "modern" object in their world, it led to fights before it was decided that the bottle had to be returned to the Gods, who must have sent it in the first place.
-The character played by N!xau was given the task to return it.
+The character played by N!xau is given the task to return it.

 The movie generated extensive word-of-mouth success in Europe, Japan and North America, with the movie rights later being sold to 45 countries.
 It spawned a less successful sequel, The Gods Must Be Crazy II.

 Uys also made the film Lost in the Desert, which tells the story of 8-year-old Dirkie Hayes's efforts to survive in the desert after surviving a plane crash, whilst his father Anton mounts increasingly desperate efforts to find him.

 As well as directing the film, Uys also played the part of Anton, and his son Wynand Uys played the part of Dirkie.
 Some early sources and credits name the director and actor of Anton's part as Jamie Hayes, and name Wynand Uys as Dirkie Hayes, but the relatively recent DVD release of the movie is attributed to their real names.

-Uys's other well-known film was Funny People in 1977, which was a comedy in the same genre as Candid Camera in the United States, putting unsuspecting people in embarrassing positions.
-These included a talking postbox, with the voice of a man claiming to be trapped inside, who asks a passerby for help.
-When the passerby returns with his friends, the 'talking' postbox is silent, and his friends accuse him of being drunk.
+Uys's other well-known film was Funny People in 1977, a comedy in the same genre as Candid Camera in the United States, putting unsuspecting people in embarrassing positions.
+These include a talking postbox, with the voice of a man claiming to be trapped inside, who asks a passerby for help.
+When the passerby returns with his friends, the "talking" postbox is silent, and his friends accuse him of being drunk.

 The sequel, Funny People II, was released in 1983, and features a young Arnold Vosloo who later found fame in Hollywood.